marckohlbrugge/wip-menubar/README.md

 ## Credits

-This app is almost a 1:1 copy of [streaker](https://github.com/jamieweavis/streaker) by [Jamie Weavis](https://github.com/jamieweavis).
+This app started of as a fork of, and is heavily inspired by [streaker](https://github.com/jamieweavis/streaker) by [Jamie Weavis](https://github.com/jamieweavis).
 Major props to him for open sourcing his work.

 ## Copyright